Agile vs. Scrum: What You Need to Know

 If you meet the eligibility requirements, you should pursue certification as soon as possible.
 If you don’t quite meet the requirements yet, there are training courses you can take.
 This is a valuable certification, as it increases your earning potential and hones your project management skills.

-Scrum Master – Taking a Scrum Master course is another great way to gain and use Agile knowledge even if you’re not ready to take the PMI-ACP yet.
+Scrum Master – Taking a Scrum Master course is another great way to gain and use Agile knowledge even if you’re not ready to take the PMI-ACP exam yet.
 This course will teach you the basics of being a Scrum Master and explore skills that ensure project success.
 With this course, you’ll learn more about the day-to-day functions of a Scrum Master and how they manage entire projects.

 Now that you know the difference between Agile vs. Scrum, you’re ready to improve how your projects are being implemented.
 This is the time to start your Agile or Scrum training.
 With the right training, you can strengthen your project management skills and starting using Agile or Scrum in your organization.